jmurowaniecki/DNS-Junkie/README.md

 * `domain` -- Defines the domain to be added: `dnsjunkie add domain.com`

 * `subdomains` ou `subdomain` -- Subdomain list.
-Also can be used as fourth parameter `dnsjunkie add domínio "cpanel proxy webmail"`
+Also can be used as fourth parameter `dnsjunkie add domain.com "cpanel proxy webmail"`
 Do not use subdomains with special characters as '_-#$%@!*", and anothers, use only letters and numbers.

 Examples of usage